 There are dead everywhere in this book, necromancy is commonplace and seeing hoards of dead people walk by isn’t unusual.
 They aren’t intelligent and generally follow simple orders.

 There are 9 dead gods who were defeated by treachery, and now their sons and daughters are being hunted.

 Deathless are these creepy bounty hunter/assassin type creatures that wear bone masks.
 It’s not clear if they are human or magically created at first, they sense the presence of godsblood in the cities across the realm and are hunting anyone with a drop of the divine for sacrifice.

-Moon candles created by Ishi can protect the godsbloods aura from the Deathless, created using her hair as wick, and being blessed by her goddess, it’s one of the few defenses the group has against their enemy.
+Moon candles created by Ishi can protect the godsbloods aura from the Deathless, created using her hair as a wick, and being blessed by her goddess, it’s one of the few defences the group has against their enemy.